KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 After the regular tour ended, we scored a bonus experience visiting Herb Kelleher and Colleen Barrett's offices

 ![](southwest-headquarters-tour-2026/liveried-planes.jpg)
-Minature replicas of all of the Southwest liveried planes on our way
+On our way, a sighting of minature replicas of all of the Southwest liveried planes

 ![](southwest-headquarters-tour-2026/herb-and-colleen-offices.jpg)
 Herb Kelleher and Colleen Barrett's offices as they were left upon retirement